adelmuursepp/promptfoo-demo-evals/README.md

-# 🚀 Language Learning AI Evaluation Tutorial
+# 🚀 AI Evaluation Tutorial

-Learn how to evaluate and optimize AI models for language learning applications using **Promptfoo**!
+Learn how to evaluate and optimize AI models for language learning applications using [**Promptfoo**](https://www.promptfoo.dev/)!

 ## 🎯 What is Promptfoo?